Philampelus helops Walker, 1856, List Specimens lepid. Insects Colln Br. Mus. 8: 180. Type locality: "Port Natal" <<[Malaysia,] Penang [Pinang]>>.

 China: Yunnan (Cangyuan; Gaoligong Shan); Guizhou (Fanjingshan, Tongren County); Hainan (Longhushan, Wenchang City).

-Nepal, northeast India, Thailand, southwestern China, Vietnam, Malaysia (Peninsular, Sarawak, Sabah), Indonesia (Sumatra, Java, Kalimantan, Sulawesi), the Philippines (Palawan, Balabac).
+Nepal, Bhutan, northeast India (Arunachal Pradesh), Great Nicobar Island (Singh, Ahmad & Chandra, 2021), Thailand, southwestern China, Vietnam, Malaysia (Peninsular, Sarawak, Sabah), Indonesia (Sumatra, Java, Kalimantan, Sulawesi), the Philippines (Palawan, Balabac).